 In the 1970s Bernard’s sons, Benjie and Lloyd, came aboard.
 They assumed leadership of Richter and Co. in the 1980s and have expanded its reach, volume and expertise.
 The brothers have directed the company into new products to sell, and they have enlarged the customer base throughout North America and into Mexico.

-Today, Richter and Co. farmers provide families only the finest fresh peaches, Vidalia onions, sweet potatoes, green beans, bell peppers, tomatoes, blackberries, strawberries and watermelons.
+Today, Richter and Co. farmers provide families only the finest fresh peaches, Vidalia onions, bell peppers, blackberries, strawberries and watermelons.